tempestphp/tempest-docs/src/Web/Documentation/content/main/0-getting-started/02-installation.md

 This concept is called [discovery](../4-internals/02-discovery), and is one of Tempest's most powerful features.
 :::

-The following projects structures work the same way in Tempest, without requiring any specific configuration:
+The following project structures work the same way in Tempest, without requiring any specific configuration:

 ```txt
 .                                    .